 To access samples, research proposals can be submitted to COPE for review and approval.
 If you would like to work with COPE samples, pleease read the access policy below and refer to the steps outlined in our research section.

 During our clinical trials, samples are collected from all recipient procedures in the UK and from all donor and recipient procedures on the continent.
-Sample collection includes blood, urine, perfusate and bile samples as well as kidney and liver biopsies at different timepoints of organ retrieval and transplantation.
+Sample collection includes (depending on each of the trials) blood, urine, perfusate and bile samples as well as kidney and liver biopsies at different timepoints of organ retrieval and transplantation.
 Samples are processed, stored and transferred under standard operating procedures in dedicated state of the art bio-banking facilities in Oxford.

 Our COPE biobank promotes translational research to identify novel biomarkers of organ quality that can predict graft function and survival after transplantation.
 The identification of proteomic and molecular signatures of organ injury will enable the monitoring of innovative interventions carried out in our three trials.
 Proteomic, metabolomic and molecular techniques will be deployed to elucidate mechanisms of ischemia / reperfusion injury and evaluate the preservation strategies used in the clinical trials.